 In order to meet the SMARA requirement, surface mining operators must submit a Financial Assurance Cost Estimate each year.
-The County recommends that all mine operators submit the FACE with the completed Mine Annual Inspection Report Questionnaire.
+SMARA requires that all mine operators submit the FACE within 30 days of the surface mine inspection.

-The County will review the submitted FACE and provide comments back to the Operator.
-The operator has 30 days to respond to all the comments provided and prepare a revised FACE, if necessary.
-If the operator fails to adequately address all the comments provided or new information is submitted that warrants additional comments, the County will make a final determination and forward the FACE to the Department of Conservation, Office of Mine Reclamation (OMR) for review, pursuant to SMARA §2773.1.
-When OMR agrees that the FACE is adequate and meets the requirements of SMARA, the County will require the mine operator to post a Financial Assurance Mechanism.
+The County will review the submitted FACE within 60 days and provide comments to the Operator.
+The operator has 30 days to respond to all comments provided and prepare a revised FACE, if necessary.
+If the operator cannot adequately address all of the comments , the County will make a final determination and forward the FACE to the Department of Conservation, Division of Mine Reclamation (DMR) for review, pursuant to SMARA §2773.1.
+When DMR agrees with the County that the FACE is adequate and meets the requirements of SMARA, the County will require the mine operator to post a Financial Assurance Mechanism.

 Financial Assurance Mechanisms (FAM)